Hiking with dogs is something else, the pace and the goal is different.

 The indicated route took us to a first clearing, quite steep, which, if that was a golf hole, I think the clubs must have become hiking poles because while it is easy to go down, going up is something else.

-This first descent takes us to the edge of the forest, from where various well-marked trails start.
+This first descent takes us to the edge of the forest, from where these well-marked trails start.

 This is a National park, in which it is allowed to do hiking with dogs without strap.
 There are basically only birds, and there is no local fauna to which dogs can offer any danger, or vice versa.